Raleigh Divorce Attorney

 Technically, you can file for a divorce with a do-it-yourself kit sold by the local county clerk’s office.
 However, the clerk’s office cannot provide legal advice, and if anything is wrong with your divorce petition, the judge can deny your divorce.
 Further, the terms of your divorce are up to the presiding judge.
-This man or woman who has never met you will decide matters like whom your children will live with, how often you can visit them, how much you will pay in child support, who gets the house, etc.
+This man or woman who has never met you will decide matters like whom your children will live with, how often you can visit them, how much you will pay for child support, who gets the house, etc.

 A divorce court judge is trained to do what’s best for each spouse and particularly for the children involved.
 In a simple, uncontested divorce by a couple with reasonable arrangements already worked out, a judge may quickly and easily grant a divorce, providing all of the paperwork is filed correctly.

 However, many divorcing couples have multiple issues to reconcile as part of their divorce.
 And where financial issues or terms for being a part of our children’s lives are involved, it is easy for disagreements and emotions to arise.
-If you cannot come to agreement, a judge will decide the terms of your future.
+If you cannot come to an agreement, a judge will decide the terms of your future.

-As you begin to deal seriously with a separation and divorce, it is essential to have an experienced family law attorney in your corner who has your best interests in mind.
-A knowledgeable divorce attorney from Kurtz & Blum, PLLC cannot only advise you about legal issues, but can help you focus on what’s truly best for you and your children instead of acting on emotions.
+As you begin to deal seriously with separation and divorce, it is essential to have an experienced family law attorney in your corner who has your best interests in mind.
+A knowledgeable divorce attorney from Kurtz & Blum, PLLC cannot only advise you about legal issues but can help you focus on what’s truly best for you and your children instead of acting on emotions.

 Our Divorce Attorneys Can Help With Uncontested & Contested Divorces

 We can assist you with an amicable, uncontested divorce.
-We can work with you to ensure that you have complete and accurate paperwork and proper agreements in-hand when your divorce goes to a judge.
+We can work with you to ensure that you have complete and accurate paperwork and proper agreements in hand when your divorce goes to a judge.

 If you face a contested divorce, we can serve as fierce advocates for you.
 In addition to explaining each step and issue you will face as part of divorce proceedings, we can assist you with issues that include, but are not limited to: